samikshasarnaik/Violax/README.md

 6. Visualization: The detected objects are visualized by drawing bounding boxes on the input image.
 The labels and confidence scores are displayed alongside the bounding boxes.

 The prototype showcases the integration of various Intel optimization libraries and frameworks to perform object detection tasks efficiently and harness the power of hardware acceleration.
-It serves as a starting point for developing more advanced and customized object detection solutions for autonomous vehicles.

 # Tech Stack of the prototype
 The tech stack of the prototype includes the following components and libraries: